otomn/resume/projects.md

 Role: Backend lead

-A platform that allows the public health employees to store, display, and fill clinical forms for easier data collection and faster data analysis during the pandemic.
+A platform that allows the public health employees to store, display, and fill clinical forms for efficient data collection and faster data analysis during the pandemic.
+Designed the backend system structure, validation framework, and database serialization framework with a customized ORM.
+Dissected complex problems, assessed task priorities, delegated tasks to the team members and monitored their progress using GitHub PR and Kanban Board.

 <img src=
 "other/dateam0.png"